H2SO4Hasegawa/AFL-Fuzzing-with-Mutators/README.txt

 To compile the mutator file, afl-clang must be used.
 An example command would be: afl-clang -O3 -Wall -shared -o insertdelete.so insertdelete.c

+When compiling the mutators, please change the path of "/home/ubuntu/gujianing/AFLplusplus/include/afl-fuzz.h" in the custom mutator .c file to the location on your machine.
+It should be in somewhere_in_your_system/AFLplusplus/include/

 The XX_redo mutators are the current working mutators.
 There are plans to add more mutators.